JS-LinuxInfra/Python/README.md

 3. `meals.py`

-Defines variables for food eaten at various mealsand prints what is eaten at each.
+Defines variables for food eaten at various meals and prints what is eaten at each.

 4. `integer.py`